 Apart from the unique personalities and styles that separate all Celebrants, there is only one meaningful difference between an Independent and a Humanist Celebrant.*

 Humanist Celebrants may be unwilling to perform certain acts or reference ideas/concepts that are seen to be part of or embody any sense of spirituality.
-This contravenes their personal beliefs and the beliefs of the Humanist Association (their training body); to do so will likely be uncomfortable or impossible for them.
+This contravenes their personal beliefs and the beliefs of Humanists UK (their training body); to do so will likely be uncomfortable or impossible for them.
 Instead they may ask you to invite a friend or family member to take on these particular roles or words, if you choose to include them.

 For someone like me, who has a sense of the sacred or spiritual in their life that is important enough to be reflected in their wedding ceremony, an Independent Celebrant who can and will embrace and embody such things may be the better choice.